 They're not more creative than you.
 They're not more connected.
 They just have the playbook.
 And they keep you dependent on them specifically so you never learn the playbook.

-You not knowing what they know.
+The agency model depends on one thing: you not knowing what they know.
 The moment you understand traffic systems, DM conversion, pricing architecture, and content structure — their value proposition collapses.
 They're charging you 50% of your income to do things that a well-built system does automatically.

 Let's be fair.
 There are situations where an agency relationship genuinely adds value: